rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Standard deviation (b)                : +0.187
      Ranking fairness (a)-(b)              : +0.321

 The correlations with the marginal performance criterion rankings are nearly respecting the given significance weights preorder: gtch ~ gres > gcit > gint > gind.
-The mean marginal correlation is also quite high (+0.51).
+The mean marginal correlation is quite high (+0.51).
 Coupled with a low standard deviation (0.187), we obtain a rather fair ranking result.

-We may, furthermore, compute the pairwise correlation indexes observed between the marginal criterion outranking relations.
+We may, furthermore, compute the pairwise correlation indexes observed between the marginal criterion robust outranking relations.

    >>> rdg.showCriteriaCorrelationTable()
     Criteria ordinal correlation index